 What We Do

-Our Psychologists, Speech and Language Therapists and Occupational Therapists specialise in assessing and supporting a broad range of developmental differences such as Autism, DCD/Dyspraxia, Speech Delay and Dyslexia in a respectful, neurodiversity affirmative manner.
+Our Psychologists, Speech and Language Therapists and Occupational Therapists specialise in assessing and supporting a broad range of developmental differences such as Autism, DCD/Dyspraxia, Speech & Language differences and Dyslexia in a respectful, neurodiversity affirmative manner.

 • Parent Consultations with a Psychologist